mukul975/Portfolio-v2/README.md

 - **Project Showcase**: Displays latest projects with detailed descriptions.
 - **Skills Section**: Lists technical skills and expertise.
 - **Contact Form**: Allows visitors to send messages directly through the website.
+- **Research Section**: Explore research projects and related work in a dedicated section.
 - **CSS Refactor**: Redundant style declarations for `.cards` and `.design-card` in the `#introduction` section were removed from `style.css`, improving maintainability.

 ## Technologies Used